lzz73/MSSR-MLP/README.md

 ```

 #### Testing on SIDD dataset
-- Following the same process above, set the choice of 'SAVE_IMG' to True to save the restoration results, and then run
+- Following the same process above, set the choice of 'SAVE_IMG' to True in test.yml to save the restoration results, and run
 ```
 python test_sidd.py
 ```